winston0410/vim-tutorial/tutorial.md

   5. Type  c$  and type the rest of the line like the second and press <ESC>.

----> The end of this line needs some help to make it like the second.
----> The end of this line needs to be corrected using the  c$  command.
+The end of this line needs to be corrected using the  c$  command.

 NOTE:  You can use the Backspace key to correct mistakes while typing.